Introduction of Financial Assets

 Explanation

-- As at the balance sheet date, the financial asset is recognized at $ 2150. the gain amount of $ 150 is transferred to oci.
+- As of the balance sheet date, the financial asset is recognized at $ 2150. the gain amount of $ 150 is transferred to oci.
 The actual amount is payable at the rate of $2000 only and not at the fair value.

 Example #3